Table Of Contents

 4. Personalised Video Prospecting and Follow Up Tools

 Every buyer demands highly relevant personalised outreach and there is little that is more personalised than a video created just for them.
 Emails still work, but reading a long text email from someone is not very personal or engaging.

 With tools like Vidyard or Wistia Soapbox, however, you can create short engaging videos that cut through the online noise, talk directly to a prospect or customer and instantly connect.
 At DME, we have seen open rates and engagement increase by 56% since we started using video prospecting in our own sales process.

 When did you last complete a form on a website ?
 Be honest – forms are dead.

-Buyer’s simply will not complete a form and wait 24 hours for you to get back to them, they want answers now and using live chat, messenger and chat bots for communication and conversations is by far the most effective tool to achieve this.
+Buyer’s simply will not complete a form and wait 24 hours for you to get back to them - they want answers now!
+Using Live Chat, Messenger and Chat Bots for communication and conversations is by far the most effective tool to achieve this.

-Hubspot CRM provides a free chat bot tool or other apps such as Drift can be used as conversion tools and to shorten the sales cycle.
-You can set up URL specific Chat Bots, so that you can deliver relevant information about the page that a visitor is visiting i.e On you Pricing Page – set up a chat bot to say “We see you are looking at pricing – can we help ?”
+HubSpot CRM provides a free Chat Bot tool or other apps such as Drift can be used as conversion tools and to shorten the sales cycle.
+You can set up URL specific Chat Bots that deliver relevant information about the page that a visitor is visiting.
+For example, on your Pricing Page set up a Chat Bot to say “We see you are looking at pricing – can we help ?”

 6. Support and Service Tools – Customer Nurturing